Low energy scattering asymptotics for planar obstacles: Polar and nonpolar sets

 By Theorems 3.7.6 and 5.2.1 of \cite{ransfordbook}, if $\mathscr O$ is not polar, then $C(\mathscr O) = - \min_\mu\{J_1(\mu,\mu)\}$, where the minimum is taken over all Borel probability measures supported in $\mathscr O$.
 If $\mathscr O$ is the unit circle, then $C(\mathscr O) = 0$.
 If $\mathscr O$ is any nonpolar set, then $C(\mathscr O)$ is the work done moving a unit quantity of charge from its equilibrium distribution on $\mathscr O$ to its equilibrium distribution on the unit circle.

-Let us also mention that, by Theorem 5.5.2 of \cite{ransfordbook}, $\mathscr O$ is polar if and only if its transfinite diameter is zero, and thus Lemma \ref{l:nonpgeo} is a special case of Theorem 2 of Section VII.2 of \cite{goluzin}.
+Let us also briefly mention some further geometric characterizations and properties of polar sets.
+By Theorem 5.5.2 of \cite{ransfordbook}, a compact set is polar if and only if its transfinite diameter is zero, and thus Lemma \ref{l:nonpgeo} is a special case of Theorem 2 of Section VII.2 of \cite{goluzin}.
+Polar sets have Hausdorff dimension zero: see Section 3.2 of \cite{ransfordbook} and Section V.6 of \cite{nevan}.
+By Kakutani's Theorem, \cite[Section 8.3]{MoPe}, a compact set is polar if and only if Brownian motion hits it with probability zero.

 \begin{proof}[Proof of Lemma \ref{l:pol2}] (1) $\Longrightarrow$ (2).
 It is enough to prove that, if $u \in C_0^\infty(\mathbb R^2)$ is $1$ near $\mathscr{O}$, then

 where $A$ is the diameter of the support of $u$.
 We follow Lemma 1.1 of Chapter II of \cite{denylions}.
 Let $\psi = - \Delta u$.
 By Cauchy--Schwarz, we have